chipsalliance/Caliptra/doc/Caliptra.md

 ### Owner authorization

 Caliptra RTM firmware shall be signed by the vendor.
 In addition, this firmware may also be signed by the owner when ownership control is enforced.
 If a second signature is present for ownership authorization, Caliptra must extract the owner's public key from the firmware image during cold boot, and latch the owner key into Caliptra's RAM for the remainder of its uptime[^3].
-Caliptra will then use both the vendor key and owner key to verify hitless firmware updates.
+Caliptra then uses both the vendor key and owner key to verify hitless firmware updates.

-Caliptra shall attest to the value of the owner key, enabling external verifiers to ensure that the correct owner key has been provisioned into the device.
-Caliptra shall do so by including the owner key as an input to the FMC's CDI (as part of "other attributes" from Figure 6 above), and represent it within the FMC's alias certificate.
+Caliptra shall attest to the value of the owner key, enabling external verifiers to ensure that the correct owner key was provisioned into the device.
+To perform this attestation, Caliptra includes the owner key as an input to the FMC's CDI (as part of "other attributes" from Figure 6 above), and represents it within the FMC's alias certificate.

 The SoC may support a fuse bank for representing the hash of the owner's public key.
-If the SoC reports this value to Caliptra, Caliptra will refuse to boot firmware unless it has been dual-signed by the key reported by SoC ROM's fuse registers.
+If the SoC reports this value to Caliptra, Caliptra refuses to boot firmware unless the firmware was dual-signed by the key reported by SoC ROM's fuse registers.

-Note that the owner key, when represented in fuses or in the FMC's alias certificate, is a SHA-384 hash of a structure containing a list of owner public keys, to support key rotation.
+The owner key, when represented in fuses or in the FMC's alias certificate, is a SHA-384 hash of a structure that contains a list of owner public keys.
+This supports key rotation.

 ## Provisioning IDevID During Manufacturing